Prince-Patel84/asm_c_cpp/cpp/README.md

 2. 🏓 Use left and right arrows to move the paddle
 3. 🎯 Bounce the ball to break all bricks
 4. 🏆 Try to clear all bricks without losing the ball
+5. 📊 Score points based on brick type
+6. 💾 Beat your high score!

 ## 🔧 Technical Implementation